Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 7. Bicycle Crunch

-It is suitable for individuals with beginner to intermediate core strength, looking to improve their rotational power and overall core stability.
-The Bicycle Crunch can be easily incorporated into any core workout routine.
+It’s suitable for individuals with beginner to intermediate core strength who are looking to improve their rotational power and overall core stability.
+It can easily be incorporated into any core workout routine.

 How to perform the exercise: